-Actions: The depth of anaesthesia changes rapidly following changes in the inspired concentration of Sevoflurane.
+The depth of anesthesia changes rapidly following changes in the inspired concentration of Sevoflurane.
 Emergence and recovery are particularly rapid.
 Therefore, patients may require early post-operative pain relief.

-As with all other inhalation agents Sevoflurane depresses cardiovascular function in a dose related fashion.
-In one volunteer study, increases in Sevoflurane concentration resulted in decrease in mean arterial pressure, but there was no change in heart rate.
-Sevoflurane did not alter plasma noradrenaline concentrations in this study.

-No evidence of seizure was observed during the clinical development programme.
+As with all other inhalation agents.
+Sevoflurane depresses cardiovascular function in a dose related fashion.
+Increases in sevoflurane concentration resulted in decrease in mean arterial pressure, but there was no change in heart rate.
+Sevoflurane did not alter plasma noradrenaline concentrations.
+No evidence of seizure was observed.
+In patients with normal intracranial pressure (ICP), Sevoflurane had minimal effect on ICP and preserved CO2 responsiveness